garethdn/CITechnical/README.md

 ### Installation

 Run `npm start` to install all dependencies in `package.json`.
-When complete this will automatically trigger `bower install` and then `grunt build` - finally start an express server.
-Navigate to `http://127.0.0.1:8000/` to view th app.
+When complete this will automatically trigger `bower install` and then `grunt build` - finally starting an express server.
+Navigate to `http://127.0.0.1:8000/` to view the app.

 ### Why not use a yeoman generator?